Advice

 The main difference between Alzheimer’s and dementia is that Alzheimer’s is a disease in the brain, whereas dementia is a collection of symptoms.
 Alzheimer’s disease causes cognitive decline, eventually leading to dementia.
 It’s the most common reason why people get dementia.

-Dementia can be caused by many different diseases, all of which affect the brain in different ways.
+Dementia can be caused by many different diseases – not just Alzheimer's – all of which affect the brain in different ways.
 Most often, these changes will show up as a decline in cognitive abilities such as thinking, problem solving and memory, as well as differences in mood and behaviour.

 Alzheimer’s disease starts in the brain many years before symptoms start to show.
+Most people who develop Alzheimer’s will do so when they are over 65 years old.
 Early symptoms are mild and so don’t stop someone doing their normal everyday activities.
 It’s only later that symptoms become severe enough to be called ‘dementia’.

 Other common causes of dementia include vascular disease, which prevents blood from getting to the brain properly, and Lewy body disease.